Year of Call:

 - A claim related to an abdominal plastic surgery, leading to significant scarring and psychiatric injury.

-- Several cases against the Ministry of Defence (“MoD”) for failure to properly diagnose and treat soldiers with symptoms of PTSD, leading to long-term chronic mental health difficulties and ultimate discharge from the Army.
+- Several cases against the Ministry of Defence (“MoD”) for failure to properly diagnose and treat soldiers with symptoms of PTSD, leading to long-term chronic mental health difficulties and ultimately to discharge from the Army.

-- Cases also involving failure by the MoD to properly ensure soldiers received appropriate medical treatment whilst serving.
+- Cases involving failure by the MoD to properly ensure soldiers received appropriate medical treatment and therapy whilst serving.

 - Several cases based on the negligent insertion of intravenous-ocular lenses to correct vision in elderly patients with glaucoma, causing loss of sight in the patient’s better eye, resulting in effective blindness.

-- A case related to the failure to properly manage a Parkinson’s patient’s medical regime.
+- A case for the NHS related to a failure to properly manage the medical treatment regime of a patient with Parkinson’s disease.

 - Shoulder dystocia claims.